Skip to main content

 World Book Day

 In our younger days, we frequented libraries and often the shops at Janpath in Delhi to buy reasonably priced paperbacks or second-hand books.
 My sister and I visited our chachi to borrow her library books.
 She would recommend them, much like Goodreads.
-Those were not the times of the internet, and recommendations always came from word of mouth.
+Those were not the times of the internet, and recommendations were always made through word of mouth.

 If that intrigues you, read the book; there’s a twist in the end that you will love to discover.